-According to the IPCC report, food security is at risk with the projected decline of food production from land degradation due to climate change.
+According to the IPCC report, food security is at risk due to the projected decline of food production due to land degradation caused by climate change.

 If this happens, would lab-grown meat and ‘tuned-up’ plants be the solution to the projected global food demands?